Media & Reviews

 Ian Harnarine’s Doubles with Slight Pepper, a complex and compelling Trinidadian tale about a father returning from Canada to a resentful family.

-Peter Simik, D Magazine (Dallas, USA)
+Peter Simik, D Magazine (Dallas, USA):

 “Harnarine’s ‘Doubles’ is an exquisitely acted story about a father returning to the son and wife he abandoned years earlier inTrinidad.
 Told from the son’s perspective, ‘Doubles’ applies sharp pressure to its familiar immigrant situation, rendering a conflict of emotions that gets at the heart of generation and morality.
 It’s Harnarine’s first outing as a director, and his is a name to remember.”